ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 |

-Click on the node layer and then on the pencil icon to start editing the layer.
-To add points, click on the icon with the three points.
+Click on the node layer and then select `Toggle Editing` icon represented as a pencil to start editing the layer.
+To add points, select the `Add Point Feature`.
 Start adding nodes by clicking in the main window.
 Each time a node is added, a window will pop up with the auto incremented id.
 Press `OK` to continue placing points.

-Fix this image.
 |

  .. image:: images/route_graph_generation/nodes.png